The Calimcail products are the very high end of what is available in the

 Q12: Will these swords stand up to full contact combat, like in the SCA or Amtgard?

-A12: The factory says that any sword with the hybrid core will stand up to
+A12: The factory says that these weapons can stand up to "normal" combat.

 One last note: these products are NOT unbreakable, so if you try to bend one of